VoodooChild99/Conquer/README.md

 # Content Queries (CONQUER) Attack

-This repository contains the artifacts of our [NDSS'23](https://www.ndss-symposium.org/wp-content/uploads/2023/02/ndss2023_f5_paper.pdf) paper titled ***Do Not Give a Dog Bread Every Time He Wags His Tail: Stealing Passwords through Content Queries (CONQUER) Attack***.
+This repository contains the artifacts of our NDSS'23 paper titled [***Do Not Give a Dog Bread Every Time He Wags His Tail: Stealing Passwords through Content Queries (CONQUER) Attack***]((https://www.ndss-symposium.org/wp-content/uploads/2023/02/ndss2023_f5_paper.pdf)).
 Please refer to the paper for more details about the attack.

 ## Demos
 You can build the demo using Android Studio.

 ### The Victim
-You can find a sample victim app in the [LoginDemo](./LoginDemo) directory.
+There is an example victim app in the [LoginDemo](./LoginDemo) directory.
 Once you've launched the victim app, you will see four password input boxes:
 * `Password`: This is the normal password input box
 * `Password with Content Description`: This is the password input box with a content description "pwd".
 * `Password with Defense`: This is the password input box that never sends `AccessibilityEvent`s